sdkbox-doc/en/src/soomlagrow/v3-cpp/usage.md

 ```

 ### Catch GROW events (optional)
-This allows you to catch the `GROW` events so that you can perform operations based upon responses.
+This allows you to catch the `SOOMLA Grow` events so that you can perform operations based upon responses.
 A simple example might look like this:

 * Allow your class to extend `sdkbox::SoomlaGrowListener`
 ```cpp